 Before joining the SEC, Sarah was a senior partner at a premier international law firm, where she led the representation of Global 500 companies and financial institutions in a broad range of complex securities and business disputes.
 Sarah also represented clients in criminal and quasi-criminal proceedings brought by federal and state authorities, including the SEC, FINRA, the U.S. Department of Justice, and various state attorneys general.
 She advised clients in connection with enforcement matters, private lawsuits, multi-party and shareholder class actions, and on subject-matters including securities, contract law, antitrust, energy, products liability, cybersecurity, data privacy, SAR compliance, anti-money laundering, and insurance, risk, and compliance matters.
 Sarah has been certified as an anti-money laundering specialist by the Association of Certified Anti-Money Laundering Specialists (ACAMS).

 Sarah is a frequent speaker at industry and legal conferences, both within her substantive areas of expertise and on trial and practical litigation skills.
-Sarah’s recent public engagements include speaking on developments in governmental investigations and enforcement at the American Bar Association’s 2020 Litigation Section Annual Conference.
-She often speaks on cross-border regulation and enforcement and has guest-lectured on securities enforcement at Boston University’s Questrom School of Business.
+Sarah’s recent public engagements include speaking on developments in governmental investigations and enforcement at the DC Bar Association and the American Bar Association’s conferences.
+She often speaks on cross-border regulation and enforcement.

 Selected Public SEC Matters: